0ttah/ArtifactDB/README.md

 - **ManaCost** : int : Mana cost for card.
 - **GetInitiative** : boolean : True if this card gives player initiative.
 If null/false it cannot.
 - **CrossLane** : boolean : If true this card can be cast across lanes.
 If null/false it cannot.
+- **Token** : boolean : If true this card is a token created by another card.
 - **Artist** : string : Artist name
 - **Lore** : string : Lore description for the card.